Back to school shoe shoppingJanuary 23, 2019

 What causes headaches?
 Cervicogenic headaches are thought to be caused by one of the many structures in our neck, which then radiates to other areas such as the top of the head, back of the head, or side.
 This type of headache can occur gradually or as a result of an injury, for example: whip lash.

 Tension headaches are caused by excessive muscle contraction of the shoulder muscles, jaw muscles, or neck muscles.
 This type of headache can be caused by poor posture, stress and fatigue.

 Migraines are caused by the interaction between the brain and the cranial blood vessels.
 Migraines can be debilitating for those affected, as is usually accompanied by symptoms such as nausea, vomiting, and sensitivity to light or noise.

-Treatment for headaches will focus on your identified factors which may be contributing to the development of your headache.
+Treatment and prevention Treatment for headaches will focus on your identified factors which may be contributing to the development of your headache.
 These treatments may include:

 Shoulder and scapula motor coordination exercises

 Do you suffer from headaches?
 Book an appointment at Coast Sport by calling 4356 2588 or book online via the button below.

 Thanks to Coast Sport Physiotherapist Laura for preparing this blog.
 You can find out more about Laura here.